kymb0/kymb0.github.io/_posts/####2023-01-21-IAM-attacking-AWS.md

 ## Abusing Lambda to escalate privileges

-It would be good to avoid running the commands straight from the CLI if possible, again, to avoid leaving behind any obvious atrifacts of privilege escalation.
+I decided to go down the route of abusing these actions via Lambda, as I thought [Cloudtrail](https://docs.aws.amazon.com/cli/latest/reference/cloudtrail/index.html) may be less likely to be configured to feed Lambda logs into [GuardDuty](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_data-sources.html) in a "real" environment (I could be way off here), nevertheless the following is a valuable exercise in understanding IAM and Lambda.
 Let's take another look at the `blog_app_lambda_data` role now that we have an account with sufficient `iam` actions to effectively enumerate.

 ![dev-ec2-lambda-policies](/assets/images/AWS_1/lambda-data-role-policies.jpg)